minuscholastica/Minune/app/_posts/building-this-website.md

 3. **Put it out there - for the hype**

 Sharing what I wrote really helped, no matter what stage it's at.
-I larely felt reluctant to put out a raw form of thoughts out there for world to see.
+I largely felt reluctant to put out a raw form of thoughts out there for world to see.

 To have someone read what I wrote, and encourage me to put it out there, whether it be a simple linkedin post or a shared Notion page where you know you have an audience, really hyped up writing for me.

-It also helped to feel that there are people who want to write, and potentially, an entire community of friends ping-poing with their fascinating thoughts.
+ It also helped to feel the excitement that there are people who want to write, and potentially, an entire community of friends ping-pong-ing with their fascinating thoughts.

 This gave me a great headspace to write more aggressively, which brought me back to my long-awaited items in the bucket list.
-It felt like a good opportunity to cross out the two items in my bucket list at once
+It felt like a good opportunity to cross out the two items in my bucket list at once.

 Leveraging one of my favorite blog posts, I decided to create a blog.

 It was overall pretty simple, just took a lot of time figuring out where and how to start.

-This is why I decided to write this, for those out there who has never built a website, but like the aesthetics of this one, and want to build it yourself.
+This is why I decided to write this particular post, for those out there who has never built a website, but like the aesthetics of this one, and want to build it yourself.

 ------